Great reserves to visit in November

 Will you catch a glimpse of one of our most well-camouflaged winter birds, the bittern?
 Look out for them skulking in the reedbeds in the northern end of the reserve.
 Their black-streaked plumage makes them very hard to spot, but you may be lucky!

-Calvert Jubilee is a tranquil reserve and, with two bird hides, a lovely place to look out for birds arriving to spend the winter in Britain.
+Calvert Jubilee is a tranquil reserve and a lovely place to look out for birds arriving to spend the winter in Britain.

 College Lake, Bucks